RezaJF/PolyElastic-cPRS/README.md

 # PolyElastic-cPRS
 Composite PRS scores for Aging-associated diseases

 This repository contains scripts for generating composite PRS scores for ageing-associated disorders.
-PolyElastic-cPRS runs as a command-line program and requires imputed genomes according to the hg19 genome assembly.
+PolyElastic-cPRS runs as a command-line program and requires imputed genomes according to the hg19 genome assembly in PLINK BED format.

 ## NOTE